Fitzpatrick blots great round with late double at Wentworth - WHIZ News

-VIRGINIA WATER, England (AP) — For all the brilliant shots in his round, Matt Fitzpatrick couldn’t help but return to the only bad one he hit as the English player threw away the outright second-round lead on his last hole at the BMW PGA Championship on Friday.
+VIRGINIA WATER, England (AP) — For all the brilliant shots in his round, Matt Fitzpatrick couldn’t help but return to the only bad swing he made as the English golfer threw away the outright second-round lead on his last hole at the BMW PGA Championship on Friday.

 Fitzpatrick was 9 under through 17 holes and enjoying one of the great rounds on Wentworth’s storied West Course when he sent his approach at No. 8 left.
 The ball went into the trees, rebounded out, and dropped into the water.